Volume Indicator: How Pro Stock Market Analysts Use It

 1. Stock Market Volume Bars

-The Volume Bar Chart enables you to visualize the supply and demand for a given stock at a specific minute, hour, day, week, or month.
-This is the most commonly used volume indicator in the technical analysis of stocks and commodities.
+The Volume Bar Chart visualizes the supply and demand for a given stock at a specific minute, hour, day, week, or month.
+It is the most commonly used volume indicator in the technical analysis of stocks and commodities.

 Stock Volume Bars Example: Paypal Holdings